 Press Tab to replace the characters to the right from the caret.

-Use Ctrl+Shift+Enter to make the current code construct syntactically correct (balance parentheses, add missing braces and semicolons, and so on).
+Use Control+Shift+Enter to make the current code construct syntactically correct (balance parentheses, add missing braces and semicolons, and so on).

 You can use the following live templates shortcuts for one of the most frequently used statements: